joji-harada/seasons/README.md

 - Fetch user location with geolocation API
 - UI loading component while fetching user latitude
+- Once data has been loaded the application displays graphics and message based on user location.
 - Compartmentalized functionality with custom and built-in functions such as componentDidMount(), renderContent(), seasonConfig(), etc.
 - Ternary expressions to handle most logic
 - CSS styling for summer and winter (ex: orange and blue backgrounds for respective seasons)